Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: From Approximate SSSP to Approximate Balls

 \section{From Approximate SSSP to Approximate Balls}

 In the following we show how to maintain the approximate balls of every node if we already have an algorithm for maintaining approximate shortest paths.
 In our reduction we will use the algorithm for maintaining approximate shortest paths as a ``black box'', requiring only very few properties.
-Formally, we prove the following statement in this section.